bless25min/geo-arxiv/README.md

 > Screenshots are included for reproducibility and verification, but are not part of the arXiv submission package.

+## 🔁 Postscript: Reverse Experiment – SEO Without GEO

+To further validate the necessity of semantic structuring in GEO, we conducted an additional reverse experiment using a low-competition English name: **Tsai Hao Jui**.

+We authored a web article on AI citation optimization using this name, deliberately **omitting** the GEO structuring framework (i.e., no modular paragraphs, no Schema.org, no semantic mesh).
+Due to the rarity of this name, the page quickly ranked first in SEO for "Tsai Hao Jui".

+However, the AI search visibility results tell a different story:

+- 🔍 **Google**: ranked #1 on name search ✅
+- 🤖 **ChatGPT**: returned no information related to the authored article ❌
+- 📘 **Perplexity**: cited only the LinkedIn profile, not the article ❌

+These results underscore the core distinction:
+**SEO alone may secure ranking, but GEO is essential for citation.**

+### 📎 Screenshots:

+- `figures/case3-tsaihaojui-chatgpt.png`
+- `figures/case3-tsaihaojui-google.png`
+- `figures/case3-tsaihaojui-perplexity.png`

+This confirms that content not structured semantically, even when ranked highly, is unlikely to be cited or extracted by generative engines.

 ---
 ## 📜 License and Originality